Getting Started

 Python quickstart

-The Python API mirrors the same configuration surface:
+The Python API exposes the same configuration surface as the CLI:

 from ontoenv import OntoEnv